burritoaddict/spi-lockdown/README.md

 This kernel module exposes the FLOCKDN bit on x86 systems via sysctl.

-Enabling FLOCKDN prevents SPI protected memory ranges from being modified, and is recommended to prevent unwanted firmware modifications.
+Enabling FLOCKDN prevents SPI protected memory range registers from being modified.

 This module is meant to be used as part of a SecureBoot environment.
 Where it is hardened such that there is no /dev/mem access or privileged IO available.

-Note: tested on debian, 3.16 kernel, and ICH10R LPC Interface Controller
+Tested on debian, 3.16 kernel, and ICH10R LPC Interface Controller

 ## Usage